flatpickles/flatpickles.com/src/lib/content/writing/the-solipsist.md

 ---
 title: The Solipsist
 date: 1/18/2017
+type: poetry
 ---

 The tables have turned again and again
 and again I, a tireless adversary
 stare deep into my own reflection

 He smiles softly, eyebrows drifting upwards,
 poorly concealing some clever protuberance